Michael L. Teich (Mike)

 Michael also has industry experience, and worked as an Engineer at Underwriters Laboratories (UL), a global independent product safety certification organization established in 1894.
 UL develops product safety standards and test procedures for products, materials, components, assemblies, tools and equipment.
 While there, Michael focused primarily on conformity assessments of industrial control equipment.

 When he is not in the office, Michael enjoys weight lifting, running and yoga.
-He also frequently practices mediation to ground himself, focus on personal goals and set a big picture plan for his clients.
+He also frequently practices meditation to ground himself, focus on personal goals and set a big picture plan for his clients.

 - New York Intellectual Property Law Association